pranjalchakraborty/Silkroad_S1API/README.md

 * **Source Code Comments:** Pay attention to:
     * `UPDATABLE` comments: These mark parts of the code that may need adjustment when the base game (Schedule 1) or `s1api` receives significant updates.
     * `TODO` comments: These highlight areas where improvements, new features, or changes are planned or could be implemented.
-* **Content Creation:** You are encouraged to create and share your own NPC JSON packs!
+* **Content Creation:** You are encouraged to create and share your own NPC JSON packs and git pull or send me in dicord suggested edits!
 * **Testing Checklist (when creating/modifying content):**
     * NPC progression (unlocks, reputation gains).
     * Reward calculations (money, rep).
     * Logarithmic scaling of order amounts.
     * Effect logic (optional/necessary selection during delivery and impact on rewards).
     * Save and load functionality with custom NPCs.
-    * Attempting to drop non-quest items in the delivery zone.
+    * Attempting to drop non-quest items(type, quality, effects, non product) in the delivery zone.
     * Quest cancellation logic and penalties.
     * Ensure that if a product type is meth and the required quality is "heavenly," the system treats "premium" as acceptable.
     * When calculating rewards, pay for the ordered quality and up to the maximum quality in the list.